mdundek/dockersuggar/README.md

       logs | l                    Display logs for conainer shell                       Shell terminal into running conainer
-      exec | e                    Execute command on running conainer
+      exec | e                    Execute command on running conainer copyFiles | cf              Copy a files from a local folder path to a running container destination path

     Networks: